JohnSnowLabs/spark-nlp/docs/_posts/mauro-nievoff/2022-10-01-assertion_oncology_test_binary_wip_en.md

                                               ner_converter,
                                               assertion))

-val data = Seq("The result of the biopsy was positive.
-We recommend to perform a CT scan.").toDF("text")
+val data = Seq("""The result of the biopsy was positive.
+We recommend to perform a CT scan.""").toDF("text")

 val result = pipeline.fit(data).transform(data)
 ```